Health and Safety

 Your registration information indicates that your child will be carrying an EpiPen while at camp and where it is located.
 Please be sure to remind your child’s counselor of this information on the first day and camp staff on registration morning.
 We require that all EpiPens be carried in a fanny pack to be worn on their person at all times, as during the day campers may be in a location without their backpacks.
 The AGO does NOT have an EpiPen on site.
 In the event of a first time occurrence, standard emergency procedures will apply and 911 will be contacted.

-If your child requires an EpiPen and has not brought one to camp, they will be unable to participate in camp activities and will be sent home for the day.
-We will require Parental Consent forms to be signed with the return of Camper Information Forms and/or on registration day.
+If your child requires an EpiPen and has not brought one to camp, they will be unable to participate in camp activities and you will be contacted and your camper may be sent home for the day.
+We will require Parental Consent forms to be signed and returned via email scan or on registration day.

 Bullying Prevention and Intervention